QueenieCplusplus/SQL_Stored_Procedure/README.md

 # Stored Procedure 預存程序

+  Set Schema to Default, then start to code in Script.

     -- to define param as IN, INOUT, or OUT.
     -- to seperate the param by using comma.
     -- then to declaire the data type of the param.